-Peter Cullen, Reno Wilson and Mark Ryan are the only actors to appear in all five Transformers films, with Cullen as Optimus Prime, Wilson playing Frenzy, Mudflap, Brains, Mohawk and Sqweeks, and Mark Ryan voicing Bumblebee, Jetfire, a military drone operator, Lockdown and Bulldog.
+Peter Cullen, Reno Wilson, and Mark Ryan are the only actors to appear in all five live-action Transformers films, with Cullen as Optimus Prime, Wilson playing Frenzy, Mudflap, Brains, Mohawk, and Sqweeks, and Mark Ryan voicing Bumblebee, Jetfire, a military drone operator, Lockdown, and Bulldog.

 Many of the scenes were filmed in the north east of England, with several streets in Newcastle Upon Tyne brought to a standstill, while scenes were completed.

 Michael Bay originally wanted to pass on directing this film, but was persuaded to do one more by Peter Cullen.